barryclark/jekyll-now/_posts/2014-09-08-symfony-web-service-introduction.markdown

 It is also important to mention that there was an extra difficulty added to this project: the Web Service needs to support [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) (CORS) requests, which are sent from the different iPads.

 CORS support could be a little bit tricky because it requires some additional coordination between both the server and client.
-We will explain how to build up CORS Requests and Responses once we start building them in the [upcoming articles of this series](http://miriamtocino.com/articles/symfony-web-service-introduction/#upcoming-articles-in-the-symfony-web-service-series), but if you are new to this topic and feel like reading more about it, the tutorial [Using CORS](http://www.html5rocks.com/en/tutorials/cors/) by [Monsur Hossain](https://twitter.com/monsur) was the best one I found online.
+We will explain how to build up CORS Requests and Responses once we start building them in the [upcoming articles of this series](http://miriamtocino.com/articles/symfony-web-service-introduction/#upcoming-articles-in-the-symfony-web-service-series), but if you are new to this topic and feel like reading more about it, the tutorial [Using CORS](http://www.html5rocks.com/en/tutorials/cors/) by [Monsur Hossain](https://twitter.com/monsur) was the best I found online.
+If you want to have a global overview of CORS workflow, you can check out this [image](http://www.html5rocks.com/static/images/cors_server_flowchart.png).

+I will be using the [Nelmio CORS Bundle](https://github.com/nelmio/NelmioCorsBundle) for Symfony, which allows you to send Cross-Origin Resource Sharing headers with ACL-style per-url configuration.

-_You can see also check [here](http://caniuse.com/#search=cors) a complete list of the browsers that support CORS._
+_You can check [here](http://caniuse.com/#search=cors) a complete list of the browsers that support CORS._

 - - -